thavocado/sd-webui-frequency-separation/README.md

 ## 1. Why You’d Want This
 **Motivation**
-Stable Diffusion’s VAE often softens tiny textures (skin pores, fabric weave, micro-contrast).
-This extension slices every picture into **three “layers” of detail** (structure, features, fine grain), runs each layer through its own diffusion pass, then glues them back together.
-This does not actually work in the predictable way -- most of the image is actually encoded in the highest latent frequencies, the the lower frequencies contribute almost nothing to the final result.
-In fact, filtering them out can alone produce more detailed images.

-**Technical detail**
+To improve image quality:
 * We work in the Fourier domain.
 * Three radial masks select normalized bands
-* Soft sigmoids with default 10 % overlap.
+* Soft sigmoids with default 10 % overlap
-* Each band is inverse-FFT’d, diffused with custom steps/CFG, then re-FFT’d and merged.
+* Each band is inverse-FFT’d, diffused with custom steps/CFG, then re-FFT’d and merged

----
+This does not actually work in any predictable way -- the latent space is insanely *redundant*:
+  1. High frequencies in latent space contain most of the encoded information
+  2. Phase information (preserved) carries spatial structure
+  3. Even second-order filtering affects information distribution, not information content
+  4. The VAE decoder is robust and has strong priors
+  5. Information in latent space is redundantly encoded across frequencies

+This extension is therefore experimental and incomplete.

 ## 2. Installation
 **Plain-English steps**